lukaemon/seed/wip/foundation/lesterPowerScaleParameterEfficient2021/README.md

   > ... even much shorter prompts are viable as model size increases.
   - Does that mean LLM, 100b+ is more malleable than small T5 11b, such that what T5 has to take a full model finetuning, LLM could make do with prompt tuning for learning new task?
   - Does that mean LLM has bigger capacity for continual learning?
+  - [critique]: FLAN is worthy of full finetuning.
+Prompt tuning is a change level too shallow to bake instruction following into the model.
-- Maybe reproducing this paper with hf peft library vs t5x could be a good benchmark between pytorch vs flax, hf vs t5x.
+- 💡Maybe reproducing this paper with hf peft library vs t5x could be a good benchmark between pytorch vs flax, hf vs t5x.
 I would know what framework is more productive for future works.
+  - [critique]: actually good idea.
+But I don't know now is the right time to branch out to t5x.
 - I see why google `MedPaLM` went for PaLM + prompt tuning.
 Use absolute scale to saturate text domain and freeze the whole model.
 Then use prompt tuning to adapt to medical domain.
 But how is google going to graft LLM to other modality?
 [Attention bottleneck](http://arxiv.org/abs/2107.00135) is audio visual fusion.
 Fusion with text is already solved problem?
 Fusion on high dim domains is the frontier now and I don't know how to get there.
   - My blind spot is missing recent image diffusion research...
   - Maybe find some hints from [cutting edge robotics](https://ai.googleblog.com/2023/02/google-research-2022-beyond-robotics.html?m=1)?
+  - [critique]: you are right about the blind spot.
+With [attention bottleneck](http://arxiv.org/abs/2107.00135), Google has moved on to high dim modality fusion already.
+Keep up.
-- `Prompt ensemble` enabled by prompt tuning is way better than prompt engineering based LLM conditioning.
+- 💡`Prompt ensemble` enabled by prompt tuning is way better than prompt engineering based LLM conditioning.
 Maybe I could condition a frozen LLM to a book?
 Say I want to do book QA.
 Train 8 100 token prompt per book with normal language modeling loss.
 Then I have 8 ensembles per book.
 Can even do retrieval on top of that.
--
+  -  [critique]: good idea.
+However I don't know what it means to be conditioned on a book for better performance, of what task?
+Book QA?
+Quote retrieval?
+The direction to find something to conditioned on is right and `prompt ensemble` is powerful idea.
+In the realm of small model, I could do `LoRA ensemble`.
+I see the future of using this technique to do `self-multiagent learning` with conversation as supervision mechanism, as in Sparrow.
+Dig deeper.

 ## Log
 - [read([The Power of Scale for Parameter-Efficient Prompt Tuning](https://arxiv.org/abs/2104.08691))].
 Start with all hello world examples from peft lib and get it running first.